 WHAT IS A CAT 5 CAR TRACKER?

-Thatcham category 5 trackers are the highest categorised tracking devices and provide the most comprehensive security for your vehicle or asset.
+However, when CAT 5 was its own category, it was the highest-categorised tracking device and provided the most comprehensive security for your vehicle or asset.

-Amongst other features, your CAT 5 tracker includes Level 1 police response, motion sensors, automatic driver recognition (ADR), key theft protection and remote immobilisation.
+Amongst other features, your CAT 5 tracker included Level 1 police response, motion sensors, automatic driver recognition (ADR), key theft protection and, the main difference to CAT S5 trackers - remote immobilisation.

 WHAT IS A CAT 6 CAR TRACKER?